tensorflow/tensorflow/g3doc/DeveloperGuide.md

 *   Except for IR units (Region, Block, and Operation), non-nullable output argument are passed by non-const reference in general.
 *   IR constructs are not designed for [const correctness](UsageOfConst.md).
+*   Do *not* use recursive algorithms if the recursion can't be bounded
+    statically: that is avoid recursion if there is a possible IR input that can trigger a stack overflow (for example traversing use-def chains in a recursive way).
+At the moment, we tolerate it for the two following cases:
+    *   The nesting of the IR: we use recursion when traversing nested regions.
+    *   Type nesting: recursion may be used for the nesting of composite types.

 Please run clang-format on the files you modified with the `.clang-format` configuration file available in the root directory.
 Check the clang-format